Building power

 Vanessa Velazquez

-Vanessa Velazquez is a dog mom, sister, Michigan State alumna, organizer, and friend.
+Vanessa is a dog mom, sister, Michigan State alumna, organizer, and friend.
 She moved to Detroit, MI in the fall of 2000 and grew up in the Detroit and Downriver area.
-Vanessa’s life experiences led her to work full time at Detroit Action in 2018 and now she is the Organizing Director.
-Through her own leader development at Detroit Action, Vanessa learned that not only is it possible but it is crucial that Black and Brown working class people in Detroit are empowered to organize power for themselves to create the world we know we deserve to live in.
+Vanessa’s life experiences led her to work full time at Detroit Action in 2018 and eventually take on the lead organizing role.
+Through her own leader development at Detroit Action, Vanessa learned that not only is it possible, but it is *crucial* that Black and Brown working class people in Detroit are empowered to organize power for themselves to create the world we know we deserve to live in.

 Chantel Watkins